 Each will have the opportunity to be accompanied to any related meeting or proceeding by an advisor of their choice.
-A "proceeding" in regard to students, is defined as the University's administrative disciplinary proceeding, which are called accountability proceedings.
-In the case of employees involved in a matter covered by this policy, a proceeding is defined as an administrative hearing before the Director of Human Resources, or such other University staff or faculty member designated to handle such matters, who is qualified under the requirements of Title IX to be a hearing officer in such matters.
-In regard to students, Accountability proceedings are used in matters involving violations of University behavioral standards, including reported incidents of domestic violence, dating violence, stalking, and sexual assault.
+A "proceeding" in regard to students, is defined as the University's administrative disciplinary proceeding under the Title IX Grievance Procedure.
+In a case where only employees are involved in a matter covered by this policy, a proceeding is defined as an administrative procedure before the Director of Human Resources, or such other University staff or faculty member designated to handle such matters, who is qualified under the requirements of Title IX to be a hearing officer in such matters.
+If the matter involves at least one party who is a student, the Title IX Grievance Procedure will be used.
+Accountability proceedings are used in matters involving violations of University behavioral standards, not including reported incidents of sexual harassment, domestic violence, dating violence, stalking, and sexual assault.
 In regard to employees, the administrative hearing proceeding applies in matters involving reported incidents of domestic violence, dating violence, stalking, and sexual assault, and is not required for other employee disciplinary matters.
 A "proceeding" does not include communications and meetings between officials and victims concerning accommodations or protective measures to be provided to a victim.

-The University determines the rules that will be used during any proceedings, whether the individuals involved are students or employees.
-In the case of domestic violence, dating violence, stalking, or sexual assault involving an employee, the disciplinary procedures will be handled through the Human Resources Department, using the same preponderance of the evidence standard referenced above.
-The 'at-will' nature of the employment relationship between the University and its employees, and the right of the University or an employee to end the employment relationship based upon that 'at-will' nature, will not be altered or eliminated by the procedures involved in an investigation or disciplinary proceeding into a reported incident of domestic violence, dating violence, stalking, or sexual assault, involving an employee.
+In the case of domestic violence, dating violence, stalking, or sexual assault involving an employee, but no students, the disciplinary procedures will be handled through the Human Resources Department, using the same preponderance of the evidence standard referenced above.
+The 'at-will' nature of the employment relationship between the University and its employees, and the right of the University or an employee to end the employment relationship based upon that 'at-will' nature, will not be altered or eliminated by the procedures involved in an investigation or disciplinary proceeding into a reported incident of sexual harassment, domestic violence, dating violence, stalking, or sexual assault, involving an employee.